 To release the parking brake, hold the regular brake pedal down and push the parking brake pedal with your left foot.
-This will unlock the pedal.
+This will release the parking brake pedal.
 When you lift your left foot, the parking brake pedal will follow it to the release position.

-If you try to drive (approximately 20 feet (6.1 m)) with the parking brake on, the brake light stays on and a continuous chime sounds until you release the parking brake.
+If you try to drive approximately 20 feet (6.1 m) with the parking brake on, the brake light stays on and a continuous chime sounds until you release the parking brake.